Teskann/Docapy/readme.md

 ## Features

 Docapy generates documentation for every `*.py` file of your project.
+If you are using git, Docapy generates the documentation for all `*.py` tracked files (given by `git ls-files`).

 This documentation contains :
 - Functions (including nested functions)
 - Classes (including nested classes and methods)
-- Files (docstring at the begining of a file)
+- Files (docstring at the beginning of a file)

 It also includes :
 - Imports detection for each file :